 - Assess empirically the role of work-family policies from a cross-national perspective.

 Two lectures and one tutorial per weekWorkload: Lectures: 44 hrs; Tutorials: 22 hrs; Exams/assignments: 44 hrs; Self-study: 140 hrs.
 Total: 250 hours.

 Recommended Texts/ Key Reading:

-First half of the year is assessed by group seminar facilitation (10%) and individual term essay (90%).
+The first half of the year is assessed by coursework (50%).

 The second half of the year is assessed by annual exam (50%).

 Attendance at tutorials is compulsory.
 Failure to attend at least half of the tutorials will automatically result in a 10% (one full grade) deduction from the overall module grade.